-Dr Pui-Him Ip is an Associate Course Director and Research Associate at The Faraday Institute for Science and Religion.
-He is Director of Studies for Tutorial Courses in Science and Religion at the Faraday Institute, which are run in partnership with universities around the world, including Hong Kong University, Hong Kong Baptist University and Baylor University in the USA.
+Dr Pui-Him Ip is Director of Studies and Research Associate at The Faraday Institute for Science and Religion.
+He is Programme Director for Tutorial Courses in Science and Religion at the Faraday Institute, which are run in partnership with universities around the world, including Hong Kong University, Hong Kong Baptist University and Baylor University in the USA.

 Pui studied for a MSci in Theoretical Physics at Imperial College London before completing an MA in Philosophy and Christian Theology at Heythrop College, University of London and a PhD in Early Christian Theology at the Faculty of Divinity, University of Cambridge under the supervision of Prof. Rowan Williams.
 From 2018-2019, Pui was Departmental Lecturer in Patristics at the Faculty of Theology and Religion, University of Oxford, and Tutor in Theology at Christ Church, Oxford.
 Since joining the Faraday in 2019, he has been an Affiliated Lecturer in the Faculty of Divinity and a Research Associate at St Edmund’s College, University of Cambridge.